Aisha Augie-Kuta

 Aisha Augie-Kuta (born 11 April 1980) is a Nigerian photographer and filmmaker based in Abuja.
-She is an Hausa from Argungu Local Government Area in northern Nigeria.
+She is a Hausa from Argungu Local Government Area in northern Nigeria.
 She won the award for Creative Artist of the year at the 2011 The Future Awards.
 Her work spans across documentary, fashion and aerial photography.
 She uses juxtaposition in her work as her way of pushing the idea that there are always two sides of a story; this comes from her background in photojournalism and Mass Communication.
 Her personal projects explore issues of gender and identity influenced by her experiences as a female, mixed race and mixed tribe individual who struggled to fit in earlier in life.

-Augie-kuta is the current Special Adviser (Digital Communications Strategy) to the Federal Minister of Finance, Budget and National Planning.
+Augie-kuta is the current Director-General at the Centre For Black and African Arts Culture (CBAAC), she was formerly Special Adviser (Digital Communications Strategy) to the Federal Minister of Finance, Budget and National Planning.
 Prior to this she was the Senior Special Assistant to the Governor of Kebbi State, Nigeria on New Media.
 Augie-Kuta leads various development initiatives for the advocacy of youth and women empowerment across Nigeria.